Kitchen Renovation Permits in Vancouver (2026 Guide)

 📞 Call (778) 803-4737 Request a Quote

-You typically need permits when your kitchen renovation includes new circuits/outlets, moving plumbing (sink/dishwasher), venting changes (hood ducting), or removing/altering walls.
-Cosmetic upgrades (cabinets, counters, backsplash, flooring) often don’t require permits—unless they trigger electrical or plumbing work.
+You typically need permits when your kitchen renovation includes new circuits/outlets, moving plumbing such as sink or dishwasher relocation, venting changes such as hood ducting, or removing/altering walls.
+Cosmetic upgrades such as cabinets, counters, backsplash, and flooring often do not require city permits unless they trigger electrical, plumbing, ventilation, or structural work.

 Kitchen Updates That Often Don’t Need Permits

-Many “refresh” kitchens stay permit-free because they don’t touch building systems.
-The moment you add electrical/plumbing/venting scope, requirements change quickly.
+Many “refresh” kitchens stay permit-free because they do not touch building systems.
+The moment you add electrical, plumbing, venting, or structural scope, requirements can change quickly.

 Typical permit-free upgrades